-With Iceland being added to the ‘green list’, we’re all very excited that travel to this land of fire and ice is on the horizon.
-No-one more so than Cath Rule, Geography Tours Development Manager at Rayburn Tours.
-We’re pretty sure that she holds the official title of ‘Iceland’s number one fan’, don’t you know.
-Cath tells us what she’s missed most about this captivating island in the middle of the Atlantic and why she can’t wait to get back out there exploring!
+Cath Rule, Geography Tours Development Manager at Rayburn Tours (we’re pretty sure that she holds the official title of ‘Iceland’s number one fan’) tells us what she missed most about this captivating island in the middle of the Atlantic and why she is thrilled to be back in Iceland with school groups.

 A New Volcano

 Let’s start with a big one!
 On 19th March 2021, after months of earthquake activity, a volcanic eruption finally began in the uninhabited Geldingadalir Valley on the side of Fagradalsfjall Mountain.
 It started as an effusive, fissure eruption, although very quickly a number of spatter cones formed, with activity eventually becoming focused at just one of these cones.
 The eruption continued for 6 months and the lava flow changed the landscape of the surrounding valleys of Geldingadalir, Meradalir and Nátthagi.
 The new lava field, named Fagradalshraun (beautiful valley Lava), covers an area of 4.8km².
 It is possible to walk to the Natthagi Valley to view the newly formed lava flow and you can speak to your Tour Coordinator about safely including this in your itinerary.